ws-garcia/VBA-CSV-interface/docs/home/FAQ.md

 #### Import CSV files

 1. Built-in methods: [ImportFromCSV](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/importfromcsv.html) (import selected records or all records contained in the CSV file) and [GetRecord](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/getrecord.html) (read records sequentially, one after another, from the first to the last).
-2. Alternative method: use the [ECPTextStream](https://ws-garcia.github.io/ECPTextStream/) module, with the [endStreamOnLineBreak](https://ws-garcia.github.io/ECPTextStream/api/properties/endstreamonlinebreak.html) property set to `True`, read text streams sequentially with the [ReadText](https://ws-garcia.github.io/ECPTextStream/api/methods/readtext.html) method and parse the text string stored in the [bufferString](https://ws-garcia.github.io/ECPTextStream/api/properties/bufferstring.html) using the [ImportFromCSVstring](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/importfromcsvstring.html) method.
+2. Alternative method: use the `CSVTextStream` module, with the `endStreamOnLineBreak` property set to `True`, read text streams sequentially with the [ReadText](https://ws-garcia.github.io/ECPTextStream/api/methods/readtext.html) method and parse the text string stored in the [bufferString](https://ws-garcia.github.io/ECPTextStream/api/properties/bufferstring.html) using the [ImportFromCSVstring](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/importfromcsvstring.html) method.

 Another limitation that has been broken in the most recent versions of the VBA CSV interface is linked to the size of the parsed file.
 In versions prior to v3, the performance was subject to the size of the file, due to memory usage, even if the user only needed to access the first few records of the CSV file.
 Thus, importing the first 100 records from a 200 MB file took much longer than importing the same number of records from a 10 MB file.
-In recent versions the performance is strictly linked to the number of fields and records being processed, since the entire contents of the CSV are NOT loaded into RAM thanks to the [ECPTextStream](https://ws-garcia.github.io/ECPTextStream/) module.
+In recent versions the performance is strictly linked to the number of fields and records being processed, since the entire contents of the CSV are NOT loaded into RAM thanks to the `CSVTextStream` module.

 ### Where can I find the documentation for parser options?

-All available options reside in the `parseConfig` property of the parser and are fully documented in the [API documentation](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/parseconf.html).
+All available options reside in the `parseConfig` property of the parser and are fully documented in the [API documentation](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/csvparserconfig.html).